-Forecasting Assumption Level of uncertainty Risk statement Consequence of variation to Approach to mitigation of risk 2 assumptions Assumption: NZTA financial assistance through the National Land Transport Fund (NLTF) will continue for the life of this plan. not cover all the planned/neces sary sources or work programmes adjusted. budget process and may revise its roading and transport Comment: operational and capital Levels of service may need to be programme that is set out in the Long The financial assistance rate of 64% will apply to all maintenance, operations and renewals works as approved in the National Land Transport Plan (NLTP).
+Forecasting Assumption Level of uncertainty Risk statement Consequence of variation to Approach to mitigation of risk Assumption: NZTA financial assistance through the National Land Transport Fund (NLTF) will continue for the life of this plan.
+Comment: The financial assistance rate of 64% will apply to all maintenance, operations and renewals works as approved in the National Land Transport Plan (NLTP).
+The financial assistance rate of 64% will apply to all capital works as approved in the National Land Transport Plan (NLTP).
 The financial assistance rate of 64% will apply to all capital works as approved in the NLTP.
 The financial assistance rate of 64% is only valid for the first 2 years of the LTP.
 This rate is reviewed 3 yearly (by NZTA) as part of the NLTP process.
 The subsidy for the Special Purpose Road (Haast Jacksons Bay Road) will be at 100% for the first 2 years only of the Long Term Plan.
 The status of the Special Purpose Road may revert to normal financial assistance rates for the next and subsequent NLTP's.
 Emergency works funding will be available for remedial works whenever qualifying events occur.
 If NZTA-approved budget is less than requested, Council will reevaluate.
 And either, cover the shortfall or reprioritise the programme to fit the budget with a reduced level of service.
-The overall value of the funding estimated for the Land Transport Programme shall be based on the activity management plan/programme business case, informed by published guidance from Waka Kotahi. expenditure. adjusted.
-If sufficient funding is not available Council may decide to defer activities or provide additional funding.
-Term Plan. alongside this.
-The NLTF is only for three years.
+The overall value of the funding estimated for the Land Transport Programme shall be based on the activity management plan/programme business case, informed by published guidance from Waka Kotahi. not cover all the planned/neces sary operational and capital expenditure. assumptions sources or work programmes adjusted.
+Levels of service may need to be adjusted.
+If sufficient funding is not available Council may decide to defer activities or provide additional funding. budget process and may revise its roading and transport programme that is set out in the Long Term Plan. years.
 2.10 Emissions Trading Scheme Low That costs may change and/or Any increase or decrease in costs will need